-D is for Dogs

-Newfoundland

-Canadian fishermen have used Newfoundland dogs as shipboard working dogs because with their webbed feet they are born swimmers and specialized in water rescues.
+D IS FOR DOGS Newfoundland Canadian fishermen have used Newfoundland dogs as shipboard working dogs because with their webbed feet they are born swimmers and specialized in water rescues.
 Their prowess as rescuers is the stuff of legend: "What the St. Bernard is to the Alps, the Newfoundland is to the icy waters of the North Atlantic".
 Because of their great strength they also earned their keep by hauling fishnets to shore and hauling carts of the day's catch to market.
-Newfoundland 1887 A Newfoundland named Seaman was part of the 1802 Lewis & Clark expedition acting as a hunter
+Newfoundland 1887 A Newfoundland named Seaman was part of the 1802 Lewis & Clark expedition acting as a hunter and a guard dog and is depicted on a number of Lewis & Clark monuments.

-[1st dog stamp]

-and a guard dog and is depicted on a number of Lewis & Clark monuments.
 Lord Byron erected a monument at Newstead Abbey for his Newfoundland, Boatswain, and another Newfoundland, Brumus, looked after the eleven children of Senator and Mrs. Robert F. Kennedy.

-St. Bernard & Swiss Bouvier

-Monaco 2002

-[Bernard of Menthen, an 11th century monk established a hospice at a snowy pass in the Swiss Alps to aid pilgrims journeying to Rome.
+St. Bernard & Swiss Bouvier MONACO 0,99€ Monaco 2002 [Bernard of Menthen, an 11th century] monk established a hospice at a snowy pass in the Swiss Alps to aid pilgrims journeying to Rome.
 At 8,000 feet and with large snow drifts, crossing the pass was dangerous.
 Over the centuries the hospice monks developed the powerful working dog, the St. Bernard.]

-Working Dogs.
-Great Britain 2008

 Police Dogs

 German shepherd 'Max'.
 [Police dogs are used for guarding, tracking, chasing & arresting.]
-Customs Dogs
+Guide Dogs